 Treatment of Familial Forms

-Familial (i.e., inherited) forms of primary aldosteronism are relatively rare, accounting for perhaps 3% of diagnosed cases.
-They are most often discovered when serious hypertension develops in a child or young adult, although some less severe cases may go undiagnosed for much longer.
+Familial (i.e., inherited) hyperaldosteronism is considered rare, and is usually discovered when severe hypertension develops in a child or young adult.
 The familial forms of primary aldosteronism are caused by differing genetic mutations that disrupt how the endocrine system and adrenal gland regulate aldosterone.
 The mutations invariably affect both adrenal glands.

 Treatment of FH-1

-FH-1 is the most well-known form of familial primary aldosteronism.
+FH-1 is the most well-known form of familial hyperaldosteronism.
 It is also called Glucocorticoid Remedial Aldosteronism (GRA), and accounts for about 1% of all cases.
 GRA is characterized by an overproduction of aldosterone driven by adrenocorticotropic hormone (ACTH), a hormone secreted by the pituitary gland.

 Treatment goal is to suppress ACTH.
 To this effect, patients are prescribed a low-dose and long-acting glucocorticoid, typically dexamethasone or prednisone.
 Management of GRA can be quite complex.
 At higher doses, medications can cause Cushing’s syndrome.
 In children, they can inhibit growth.
 When blood pressure is not controlled with glucocorticoid medication alone, patients must add a mineralocorticoid receptor antagonist to their treatment regimen.
 Unlike Spironolactone, Eplerenone limits the risk of interference with puberty, and is therefore the preferred choice for children.